sayedulsayem/support-webp/readme.txt

 For a more detailed explanation check out the following documentation

 == Frequently Asked Questions ==
-= Is this plugin will work automatically after activate = Yes.
+= Will this plugin automatically work after activation? = Yes.
 You don't need to do anything else without activate the plugin.